joshdholtz/joshdholtz.github.com/_posts/2020-04-09-going-full-ipad-game-dev-workflow.md

 The finalized solution was this:

-1. Run a custom _fastlane_ line which
+1. Run a custom _fastlane_ lane which
   2. Zips the source directory
   3. Rename with `.love` extension
   4. Moves it into iCloud with